github/india/Startups/ACCELERATE.md

 **GitHub Accelerate** is a program for supporting startups in their technological growth by providing access to GitHub’s enterprise products.
 The program is currently open to startups who are a part of a select partner network consisting of accelerators, incubators & venture funds.

-Startups that are a part of the GitHub Accelerate program get upto US$24,000 of GitHub Enterprise Cloud for 2 years.
+Startups that are a part of the GitHub Accelerate program get 20 seats of GitHub Enterprise for 1 year.

 ## Eligibility